Business coaches face a big problem. Admin tasks eat up 35-50% of your time. This hurts profits and limits how many clients you can serve.

 Cost Analysis and ROI

-Virtual assistant costs for business coaches vary based on experience level, specialization, and engagement scope.
+Virtual assistant costs vary by experience, skills, and scope.

 - Data entry and CRM updates